-ISLAMABAD, June 11, 2019: The Minister of State for Revenue presented the federal budget for the year 2019-20 in the National Assembly on Tuesday amid opposition’s protest, observes Free and Fair Election Network (FAFEN) in Daily Factsheet.
+ISLAMABAD, June 11, 2021: Minister for Finance and Revenue presented the federal budget for the fiscal year 2021-22 in the National Assembly on Friday amid opposition’s protest, observes Free and Fair Election Network (FAFEN) in Daily Factsheet.

-Following are key observations of the proceedings during second sitting of the 11th session:
+Following are key observations of the proceedings during fourth sitting of the 34th session:

-- The Leader of the House (Prime Minister) attended the sitting for an hour and 28 minutes.
+- The leader of the house (Prime Minister) attended the entire sitting.

-- The Leader of the Opposition was present for an hour and 19 minutes.
+- The leader of the opposition was present for an hour and 24 minutes.

-- The parliamentary leaders of BNP, PPPP, AMLP, PML-N, ANP, PML and GDA attended the sitting.
+- The parliamentary leaders of PPPP, BAP, AMLP, MMAP, ANP, PML and GDA attended the sitting.

 - As many as eight out of 10 minority lawmakers were present.

-- Minister of State for Revenue presented before the House the Finance Bill, 2019, the Supplementary Demands for Grants and Appropriations for financial year, 2018-2019 and the Excess Demands for Grants and Appropriations for seven financial years.
+- Minister of Finance and Revenue presented before the House the Finance Bill, 2021 and the Supplementary Demands for Grants and Appropriations for financial year, 2020-21.
 His budget speech consumed an hour and 26 minutes of the proceedings.

 Order and Institutionalization

-- The opposition lawmakers, holding placards inscribed with anti-government slogans, protested during the speech of the Minister of State for Revenue and tore the copies of the agenda.
-The treasury and opposition lawmakers also chanted slogans against each other on multiple occasions.
+- The opposition lawmakers, holding placards inscribed with anti-government slogans, protested during the budget speech of the Minister for Finance and Revenue and tore the copies of the agenda.

 - Orders of the Day was available to the legislators, observers and public.